LCP LCP LCP

 Are you perplexed?
 Is it completely obvious to you?
 For many people today, the answer is obvious and immediate: The surgeon is the boy’s mother.

 Neither Archie Bunker nor my 10-year-old self could conjure that answer.
-Instead, we pursued convoluted paths, never questioning our unconscious assumption that the surgeon was a man (and we didn’t even consider the possibility that the surgeon could be the boy’s second father in a family parented by two gay men).
+Instead, we pursued convoluted paths, never questioning our unconscious assumption that the surgeon was a man.
+(And we didn’t even consider the possibility that the surgeon could be the boy’s second father in a family parented by two gay men.)

-We have come a long way.
 Yet there is more progress to be made, as we learned in an unintended social experiment we conducted in a recent leadership program.

 For more than a decade, Insight Experience has been supporting a large Silicon Valley company in preparing their emerging leaders for expanded leadership roles in one of our Executing Strategy programs.
 Hundreds of leaders have experienced this program, and alumni of the program nominate their promising staff to participate.

 An essential element of this program is a series of role plays in which the coaches and facilitators play multiple roles in the simulated company.
 While recently refining the program, we decided to create each character without identifying their gender.
-This allows any faculty member to step into the role of any character without distractions caused by gender mismatches between the characters and the role-players.
+This allows any faculty member to step into the role of any character without distractions caused by gender mismatches between the characters and the role players.

-We chose to use the gender-neutral names "Chris" and "PK" for two General Managers; "Amanpreet" and "Alex" for two senior leaders; and "Pat" for a Director role.
+We chose to use the gender-neutral names Chris and PK for two General Managers; Amanpreet and Alex for two senior leaders; and Pat for a Director role.
 I wrote the biographical sketches and scenarios without ever using a personal pronoun.
 (I consider this one of my minor superpowers.)

 Having launched our new and improved program, featuring our gender-neutral profiles, we have noticed that leaders tend to assume that these fictional leaders are men, even when interacting with a woman playing the role.
 As I debrief a role play, team members refer to my character using the pronoun "he."
 This continues even after I clarify the gender-neutral names and note that, because I am a woman and I am playing Chris, the character Chris is a woman.